 A few helpful tips to consider....

-First, have you checked the Shoes for Sale page yet?
-Always a good option for buying and selling!
+First, have you checked the Teelin Buy and Sell page yet?
+Always a good option for consignment!

 For new shoes, Teelin highly recommends purchasing directly from an Irish dance shoe vendor.
 Vendors are available at most feiseanna, or online (see below for links).
 Fit and functionality are very important, and the companies that sell only Irish dance shoes know their craft.
 It’s worth going to the specialists instead of to a general dance supply store (who will likely charge more, and may sell inappropriate knock-offs).